 - What is payment security?

 - Types of payment security

 - Which types of businesses should be concerned about payment security?

 - How to create a payment security strategy

 What is payment security?

-Payment security refers to the systems, processes, and measures employed to protect financial transactions from unauthorized access, data breaches, and fraud.
-For both online and offline businesses, ensuring payment security is important for maintaining customer confidence, minimizing financial losses, and complying with relevant regulations and industry standards.
+Payment security refers to the systems, processes, and measures employed to protect financial transactions from unauthorised access, data breaches, and fraud.
+For both online and offline businesses, ensuring payment security is important for maintaining customer confidence, minimising financial losses, and complying with relevant regulations and industry standards.

 Types of payment security

-Encryption protects sensitive customer data and financial transactions from unauthorized access, tampering, and theft.
-There are two primary kinds of encryption: symmetric and asymmetric.
-Symmetric encryption involves using the same key for locking and unlocking the data, while asymmetric encryption, also known as “public-key encryption,” utilizes two keys: a public key for locking and a private key for unlocking the data.
+Encryption protects sensitive customer data and financial transactions from unauthorised access, tampering, and theft.
+There are two primary types of encryption: symmetric and asymmetric.
+Symmetric encryption involves using the same key for locking and unlocking the data, while asymmetric encryption, also known as "public-key encryption", utilises two keys: a public key for locking and a private key for unlocking the data.
 Generally, asymmetric encryption is considered to be more secure because the private key is not shared.